happyrabbit/IntroDataScience/README.md

 Follow the instructions in [section 4.3](https://scientistcafe.com/ids/cloudenvironment) on the process of setting up and using the spark environment.

 **Use Python code.** We provide python notebooks for all the chapters on GitHub.
-Refer to this page http://bit.ly/3r7cV4s for a table with the links to the notebooks.
 Like R notebooks, you should be able to repeat all notebooks in your local machine except for Chapter 4 with reasons stated above.
 An easy way to repeat the notebook is to import and run in Google Colab.
 To use Colab, you only need to log in to your Google account in Chrome Browser.
 To load the notebook to your colab, you can do any of the following:

 - Click the ''Open in Colab" icon on the top of each linked notebook using the Chrome Brower.
 It should load the notebook and open it in your Colab.